baelthebard42/Pokemon/README.md

 # Running the endpoints

 Make sure you have PostgreSQL setup in your system.
-Create the database using pgadmin4.
+Create the server and database using pgadmin4.

 Open the directory and follow the steps: